Younes-ch/todo-mobile-app/README.md

 # TODO App with Authentication and Local Storage

-This Android application provides a user-friendly platform for managing tasks while incorporating authentication and local storage mechanisms for enhanced security and data persistence.
+- This Android application provides a user-friendly platform for managing tasks while incorporating authentication and local storage mechanisms for enhanced security and data persistence.
+- The app have a `French` and an `English` version.

 ## Features